Effective Coverage Protects Renters Across The Nutmeg State

 - My Landlord Has Insurance, Why Is He Making Me Insure The Building?

 - All My Stuff Is Secondhand, I Don't Need Insurance!

 - Bonus Section: Renting In Connecticut

 - What's The Fastest Way To Get Connecticut Renters Insurance?

 Why Should I Buy Connecticut Renters Insurance From Effective Coverage ?

-Innovation is in our DNA.
+Innovation is in our DNA at Effective Coverage.
 We’ve made it easy to buy a policy in just sixty seconds, right from your cell phone.
-But even if you do that, there’s still an insurance expert waiting to speak with you on the other end of a phone line when you have questions about your policy.
+Or if you prefer to call and speak to a real person, there’s an insurance expert waiting to speak with you on the other end of a phone line when you have questions about your policy.
 In addition to innovation, we’ve spent years studying what renters need from their policies and the most common types of claims on Connecticut renters insurance.
-All of this is in pursuit of the perfect policy for you.
-And it’s all wrapped up nearly in a customized package that’s easy for you to afford.
+All of this is in pursuit of the perfect policy for you, and it’s all wrapped up in a customized package that’s easy for you to afford.